bbc/audio-offset-finder/README.md

 file.

 Uses cross-correlation of standardised Mel-Frequency Cepstral Coefficients, so should be relatively robust to noise (encoding, compression, etc).
+The accuracy is typically to within about 0.01s.

 It uses ffmpeg for transcoding, so should work on all file formats supported by ffmpeg.